Just got a French press and want to know what kind of coffee grind setting you should use? That’s what we’ll get into in this article.

 - Steep time

-The biggest reason for the bigger than usual grind size in a French press is the design of the brewer itself.
+The biggest reason for the larger than usual grind size in a French press is the design of the brewer itself.
 French presses have a metal filter screen.
 Metal filters in a French press are pretty fine but nowhere near as fine as a paper filter for example.
 You push down the plunger to filter the grounds out of your brew.
 That means those grounds have to be large enough to be caught by this filter.

-But an espresso machine uses a metal filter?
+But an espresso machine use a metal filter?
 Why does that use a fine grind?
 Well, an espresso machine has much smaller holes in the filter basket.
 This will keep in the finer grounds.
 However, it makes it harder to get the water through the puck.
 That’s why an espresso machine uses up to 9 bar of pressure to push the water through the grounds and filter.
 There is no way you can do this with a French press.

 If the filter in your French press was fine enough to use an espresso grind, you wouldn’t be able to actually push down the plunger because it just takes more pressure than you can create.